 The first one-act she wrote that was staged was at her summer camp, Buck's Rock.
 It was Shock Treatment and was featured in an evening of plays entitled, "Three Short Plays in Ten Short Days."
 The following summer perhaps her most avant-garde work, Waking to the Rain, since lost, was also staged at the camp.

-She was a 2002 Lark Playwriting Fellow, nominated by Wendy Wasserstein, and a 2010-2011 Lark Core Artist Fellow (Monthly Meeting of the Minds).
+She was a Lark Playwriting Fellow, nominated by Wendy Wasserstein, and later a Lark Core Artist Fellow (Monthly Meeting of the Minds).
 She belongs to the League of Professional Theatre Women and curated Jackson Heights 3AM as one of their 30 plays/30 years anniversary offerings.
-She was named the playwright in residence of the Mirror Rep, New York's most established alternating repertory company, founded in 1983.
+She was named the playwright in residence of the Mirror Rep, New York's most established alternating repertory company.
 She has also been a resident playwright at Luna Stage Company, a resident playwright at This is Not a Theatre Company, and an affiliated artist at New Geroges.
 Her scripts are represented by Paradigm; her book agent is Joy Harris.
 A member of the Writers Guild, the Dramatists Guild, and the Authors Guild, she is married to Roger Berkowitz, a professor of political studies, human rights, and philosophy and Director of the Hannah Arendt Center for Politics and the Humanities at Bard College.

 The truth is even an endless bio ends...
 Eventually.